 Is millet gluten-free?

-Yes, millet is gluten-free, making it a great alternative for people with gluten intolerance or celiac disease.
+Millet is gluten-free, so it’s a good choice for people who can’t eat gluten or have celiac disease.

 How does millet compare to other grains like rice or quinoa?

-Millet has a slightly nutty flavor and a texture similar to couscous, but is less expensive than quinoa.
+Millet tastes a bit nutty and feels like couscous but costs less than quinoa.

 Conclusion

-While millet has some healthy properties, it unfortunately doesn’t fit into the keto diet because it has a very high net carb count.
-A single cup of millet has more carbohydrates than most keto dieters will eat in two days.
+While millet has some good points, it’s not for the keto diet because it has a lot of net carbs.
+One cup of millet has more carbs than most keto dieters eat in two days.